ixzy/UniversalDataParser/README.md

-# UniDataParser
+# UniversalDataParser

-UniDataParser is a versatile log parsing tool designed to search and extract information, such as URLs, usernames, and passwords, from log files.
+UniversalDataParser is a versatile log parsing tool designed to search and extract information, such as URLs, usernames, and passwords, from log files.
 It provides a user-friendly web interface for efficient log analysis.

 ## Features